No Brexit deal without fisheries, says EU negotiator | Malay Mail

 If no accord is finalised by December 31, EU fishing fleets fear being locked out of rich waters surrounding Britain.

-Prime Minister Boris Johnson’s spokesman said that while a fisheries agreement is possible “it’s clear that that’s not going to be easy to achieve”.
+Prime Minister Boris Johnson’s spokesman said that while a trade agreement is possible “it’s clear that that’s not going to be easy to achieve”.

 He told reporters in London the EU is insisting on sealing the fisheries deal before progressing other strands in the talks, “making it very difficult to progress”.